mesonbuild/meson/docs/markdown/Reference-manual.md

   bool add_languages(*langs*)
 ```

-Add support for new programming languages.
-Equivalent to having them
+Add programming languages used by the project.
+Equivalent to having them in the
-in the `project` declaration.
-This function is usually used to add
+`project` declaration.
+This function is usually used to add languages that are
-languages that are only used on some platforms like this:
+only used under some conditions, like this:

 ```meson
 project('foobar', 'c')